-- T-TEL was commissioned by the Ministry of Education to lead the process of review of Teacher - Education in Ghana. - The core rationale for the Curriculum Framework is that it concentrates on the essential elements a pre-service teacher education curriculum needs to focus on to produce the best teachers, and against which all teacher education curricula, including the DBE, can be reviewed. - Feedback from key stakeholders from the writing of the Teachers' Standards onwards pointed to a number of issues with the DBE.
-Specifically, it needs revision in order to: - ♦ Fully prepare trainees to teach the basic school curriculum, in particular English, mathematics and science, concentrating on relevant subject and pedagogic knowledge; - ♦ Equip trainees to develop pupils' languages (Ghanaian and English) and literacy so all can access the curriculum; - ♦ Give higher status to practical teaching experience through supported and assessed teaching in school; - ♦ Widen the focus of assessment to include in school learning and assignments as well as examinations; with trainees being assessed against the Teachers' Standards; - ♦ Deepen trainees' curriculum knowledge through introducing level specialisms K-P3, primary, JHS; - ♦ Emphasise a more interactive, learner-focused approach to training, modelling good teaching: - ♦ Be explicit in addressing vital cross-cutting issues: equity and inclusivity, assessment, core skills, professional values, action research and reflection. - These essential issues have shaped the National Teachers' Education Curriculum Framework, which is underpinned by the National Teachers' Standards as the determinant of what a 'good' teacher is:
+- Education in Ghana. - The core rationale for the Curriculum Framework is that it concentrates on the essential elements a pre-service teacher education curriculum needs to focus on to produce the best teachers, and against which all teacher education curricula, including the DBE, can be reviewed. - Feedback from key stakeholders from the writing of the Teachers' Standards onwards pointed to a number of issues with the DBE.
+Specifically, it needs revision in order to: - ♦ Fully prepare trainees to teach the basic school curriculum, in particular English, mathematics and science, concentrating on relevant subject and pedagogic knowledge; - ♦ Equip trainees to develop pupils' languages (Ghanaian and English) and literacy so all can access the curriculum; - ♦ Give higher status to practical teaching experience through supported and assessed teaching in school; - Viden the focus of assessment to include in school learning and assignments as well as examinations; with trainees being assessed against the Teachers' Standards; - ♦ Deepen trainees' curriculum knowledge through introducing level specialisms K-P3, primary, JHS; - ♦ Emphasise a more interactive, learner-focused approach to training, modelling good teaching: - Be explicit in addressing vital cross-cutting issues: equity and inclusivity, assessment, core skills, professional values, action research and reflection. - These essential issues have shaped the National Teachers' Education Curriculum Framework, which is underpinned by the National Teachers' Standards as the determinant of what a 'good' teacher is: